zeekus/textfiles/pschism_build_document_with_spack.md

 - Once the compiler is installed, configure the compilers.yaml with 'spack compiler add --scope site $(spack location -i intel-oneapi-compilers@2022.1.0)/compiler/latest/linux/bin/intel64'
 - Then, set up the compiler.yaml to ensure Spack is aware of which MPI libraries to use.
 Note that MPI will not work with srun without this configuration, but it will work with mpiexec, albeit at a slower pace.
 Additionally, compile the Intel compiler in Spack using gcc 9.2.0 and optimization flags.
 The software stack in this example uses pschism, hdf5, and netcdf-c/fortran, requires the 'classic intel compiler' to compile.

 - [ ] Base Intel Compiler install is done like this.
-Adjust the command based on your systems gcc compiler, which may be different.
+Adjust the command based on your system's gcc compiler, which may be different.

 ```bash
  spack install -j8 intel-oneapi-compilers@2022.1.0%gcc@9.2.0 cflags="-O3" #generic